Compostable mailing bags: everything you need to know

 As bioplastics are the most common option, let’s take a look at those first.

-Industrial composting is a multi-step, closely monitored composting process with measured inputs of water, air, as well as carbon and nitrogen-rich materials.
-These measures ensure biodegradation of the organic material to high quality, toxic-free compost.
+Industrial composting is a multi-step, closely monitored process with measured inputs of water, air, as well as carbon and nitrogen-rich materials.
+These measures ensure biodegradation of the organic material to high-quality, toxic-free compost.

-If a mailer is industrially compostable, not at-home compostable, then you should consider whether your customers have access to industrial composting facilities.
+If a mailer is industrially compostable and not at-home compostable, then you should consider whether your customers have access to industrial composting facilities.
 In Europe, for example, they are few and far between.

-Home composting typically happens in a backyard compost barrel or a home compost bins over a period of months.
+Home composting typically happens in a backyard compost barrel or a home compost bin over a period of months.

 If you’re still interested in bioplastic packaging that’s at-home compostable, look for proof in certificates (the most common is TUV’s OK home compost) and if possible, double-check the certification database that they have this certificate.